Chaos Knot

 Short Answer:

-Comic by Lady Yate-xel and Gypsy Lynn that is 10 years old, rated about Web14 and updated mostly M/W/F.
+Comic by Lady Yate-xel and Gypsy Lynn featuring a story that is over 10 years old, rated about Web14 and updated mostly M/W/F.

 Long Answer: